Two weight L^{p} inequalities for fractional vector Riesz transforms and doubling measures: Abstract

 holds \emph{if and only if} the following quadratic triple testing conditions of Hyt\"{o}nen and Vuorinen hold,

 where the inequalities are taken over all sequences $\left\{ I_{j}\right\} _{j=1}^{\infty }$ and $\left\{ a_{j}\right\} _{j=1}^{\infty }$ of cubes and real numbers respectively.
-We also show that these quadratic triple testing conditions can be relaxed to scalar testing conditions, quadratic offset Muckenhoupt conditions, and a quadratic weak boundedness property.
+We also show that these quadratic triple testing conditions can be relaxed to local quadratic testing conditions, quadratic offset Muckenhoupt conditions, and a quadratic weak boundedness property.